FHA vs. Conventional Loans: Pros, Cons and Requirements

 - FHA loans and conventional loans are two of the most popular types of mortgages.

-- FHA loans can help expand homeownership to people who have less-than-stellar credit.
-However, they’re not always the best idea for people with a more stable financial situation.
+- FHA loans can help expand homeownership for people with less-than-stellar credit.
+However, they’re not always the best option for people with more stable financial situations.

-- Conventional loans are by far the most popular type of mortgage, but their strict loan requirements block some homebuyers out.
+- Conventional loans are by far the most popular type of mortgage, but their strict loan requirements exclude some homebuyers.
 These types of loans may be better suited for people with credit scores of 720 or above.

 - Neither loan is a clear winner, and you may end up with multiple loan options.
 When deciding, be sure to factor in your mortgage rate, down payment size and mortgage insurance costs.